Matt Gage: San Francisco Giants (second stint)

 On July 2, 2025, Gage signed a minor league contract with the San Francisco Giants.
 He made five scoreless appearances for the Triple-A Sacramento River Cats, recording two wins and four strikeouts over 5 1/3 innings of work.
 On July 18, the Giants selected Gage's contract, adding him to their active roster.
-Gage made his first career start on July 27, 2025 against the New York Mets.
-Serving as an opener, he pitched for only 1 inning, retiring Brandon Nimmo, Francisco Lindor, and Juan Soto on 10 pitches.
+Gage made his first career start on July 27 against the New York Mets.
+Serving as an opener, he pitched for one inning, retiring Brandon Nimmo, Francisco Lindor, and Juan Soto on 10 pitches.
 Gage appeared in 27 games for the Giants in 2025, compiling a 0–1 record, a 3.91 ERA, and 24 strikeouts over 25 1/3 innings.

-In 2025, Gage pitched a total of 31 innings over 33 appearances, finishing the season with a 0–1 record, a 3.19 ERA, and 27 strikeouts.
+On July 4, 2026, Gage was placed on the injured list due to a flexor strain, and received a platelet-rich plasma injection.
+He was transferred to the 60–day injured list on August 2.